spack/spack/lib/spack/docs/build_settings.rst

        - "%gcc"
        from:
        - type: local
-       - type: mirror
+       - type: buildcache
        - type: local
          include:
          - "foo %oneapi"

-In the example above we reuse all specs compiled with ``gcc`` from the local store and remote mirrors, and we also reuse ``foo %oneapi``.
+In the example above we reuse all specs compiled with ``gcc`` from the local store and remote buildcaches, and we also reuse ``foo %oneapi``.
 Note that the last source of specs override the default ``include`` attribute.

 For one-off concretizations, the are command line arguments for each of the simple "single value"